kristjanjansen/classifier/README.md

 ["play ABBA for me",{"classifier":{"classFeatures":{ ... ]
 ```

-A classificator string will be returned:
+A classificator object will be returned:

 ```
-music
+{ classifier: 'music', classifiers: [...all classifiers with probabilities...] }
 ```

 ### Deploying